LaunchCode-Education-Archived/liftoff-OLD/demo-projects/event-log/README.md

 We discussed our project ideas--Chris' for an event log and Paul's for an expense tracker--and got some feedback on how big each project might be to be doable.
 We also discussed the particular technologies that we'll be using to build our projects.

 Finally, we discussed the things that we expect to have to learn along the way, beyond what we already know.
 Paul will be using a new-to-him framework called Rocket (for the Rust programming language), while Chris has some unknowns around how user authentication will work.
-He also wants to use [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) which he hasn't done in Spring and will have to learn about.

 ### Assignment: Project Outline